Ithaca College Travel Policy

 The College will pay for the reasonable cost of meals while traveling on College business.
 Fiscal prudence and common sense should be used.
-Original detailed receipts are required for reimbursement (see the Documentation and Reimbursement Requirements section for further details).
+Detailed receipts are required for reimbursement for meal and miscellaneous expenses exceeding $30 USD per meal or transaction.
 Expenditures determined to be excessive will not be reimbursed or paid for by the College.
-When entertaining guests while on College business, the guest’s name(s) and professional affiliation(s) must be included on receipts and attached to the Expense Report Form.
+When entertaining guests while on College business, Employee Attendees and Nonemployee Attendees need to be identified using the Expense Item Types: Event Meals & Entertainment (7494) and Non-Event Meals & Entertainment (7492) including their professional affiliation.
 Travelers are required to obtain sales-tax exemption(s) where applicable.
 See the Insurance and Tax Guidelines section for further details.

 Federal regulations prohibit the College from reimbursing any expenditure for alcoholic beverages with federal funds.
 Reimbursements for alcoholic beverages from non-federal funds must be considered reasonable and prudent and should be submitted on an approved Expense Report Form with supporting documentation.
 Expenditures determined to be excessive will not be reimbursed or paid for by the College.
 Alcohol will not be paid for with College funds if consumed other than with a meal.

 Conference registration fees should be paid for with the Ithaca College Travel Card.
-If the organization does not accept the College’s credit card, a Voucher Authorization Form (VAF) should be completed and sent to Travel Services along with two copies of the registration form.
-When submitting the final Expense Report Form for the trip, list the registration fee in the Paid by Ithaca College column.
+If the organization does not accept the College’s credit card, a Voucher Authorization Form (VAF) should be completed and sent to Travel Services.
+When submitting Expense Report form, you must attach a copy of the conference agenda or website link.

 Cancellations and Refunds